farofang/Data_Streaming_and_Realtime_Analytics/Week02/part4/README.md

 Let's use `WordCountDemo` to count words in our topic `streams-plaintext-input`.

-## Download kafka source from https://archive.apache.org/dist/kafka/2.7.0/kafka-2.7.0-src.tgz
+### Must have: download kafka source from https://archive.apache.org/dist/kafka/2.7.0/kafka-2.7.0-src.tgz

-Save it in "C:\src\kafka-2.7.0-src"
+Save it as "C:\src\kafka-2.7.0-src".

 ### Updating WordCountDemo